-Practical experience [9,10,8] demonstrates that any store charging nonmonotone prices (that is, charging some buyer i more than buyer j despite the fact that buyer i receives strictly less of the good than j) risks public outrage and accusations of unfair practices.
+Practical experience [1-3] demonstrates that any store charging non-monotone prices (that is, charging some buyer i more than buyer j despite the fact that buyer i receives strictly less of the good than j) risks public outrage and accusations of unfair practices.
 There are of course very simple auction pricing schemes that are monotone: for example, constant pricing, in which each bidder is quoted the same price regardless of the quantity of the good she receives, and proportional pricing in which each bidder is quoted a price proportional to her demand.
 Given that fairness may thus in many situations be considered a first-order mechanism design constraint, even at the expense of short-term profit maximization, it is natural to ask, "are clever implementations of these simple monotone pricing schemes capable of maximizing profit?"

 We answer this question in the affirmative in a broad class of auctions in which bidders demand different quantities of a given resource, for example, server capacity, bandwidth, or electricity.
-We consider natural subclasses of this class of auctions: unlimited supply, limited supply ("knapsack auctions"), and a more general setting in which the cost to the mechanism may be some arbitrary non-decreasing convex function of the supply sold.
+We consider natural subclasses of this class of auctions: unlimited supply, limited supply ("knapsack auctions"), and a more general setting in which the cost to the mechanism may be some arbitrary nondecreasing convex function of the supply sold.
 This last model we propose generalizes the first two, and models any way in which the auctioneer may incur decreasing marginal utility as the production of the good being sold increases (for example if increased demand for raw materials increases the producer's per unit cost for these materials).

-In general, if h is the highest bidder's true valuation, no truthful auction can acquire the value h from the highest bidder, and at best can hope to compete with $\mathbf{OPT} - h$ (see, for example, [1]).
-In the unlimited supply setting, the constant pricing mechanism of Goldberg and Hartline [5] is $O(\log n)$ competitive with $\mathbf{OPT} - h$, where n is the number of bidders, and \mathbf{OPT} is the sum of all bidders' valuations, not just the optimal profit obtainable by any constant price mechanism.
+In general, no truthful auction can acquire the value h from the highest bidder (see, for example, [4]), and at best can hope to compete with OPT - h.
+In the unlimited supply setting, the constant pricing mechanism from [5] is $O(\log n)$ competitive with OPT - h, where OPT is the sum of all bidders' valuations, not just the optimal profit obtainable by any constant price mechanism, and h is the highest bid.
 Our findings are as follows:

-- In the limited supply (knapsack) setting, we show that no constant pricing mechanism can achieve an approximation factor of o(S) to $\mathbf{OPT} o(n)h$, where S is knapsack size.
-However, we give a mechanism that uses proportional pricing that, aside from an extra profit loss of h, achieves an $O(\log S)$ approximation to $\mathbf{OPT} 2h$. - In a general setting in which the mechanism incurs some non-decreasing convex cost as a function C of the supply it sells, we give a proportional pricing mechanism that achieves (again aside from an extra loss of h) a polylogarithmic approximation to $\mathbf{REV} 3h 2C(S^)$, where \mathbf{REV} is the revenue obtained and $C(S^)$ the cost incurred by the auctioneer in the optimal solution maximizing $\mathbf{REV} C(S)$.
+- In the limited supply (knapsack) setting, we show that no constant pricing mechanism can achieve an approximation factor of o(n) with OPT o(n)h.
+However, we give a mechanism that uses proportional pricing that, aside from an extra profit loss of h, achieves an $O(\log S)$ approximation to OPT 2h, where S is the knapsack size constraint. - In a general setting in which the mechanism incurs some non-decreasing convex cost as a function C of the supply it sells, we give a proportional pricing mechanism that achieves (again aside from an extra loss of h) a polylogarithmic approximation to $\mathbf{REV} 3h 2C(S^)$, where \mathbf{REV} is the revenue obtained, and $C(S^)$ is the cost incurred by the auctioneer in the optimal solution maximizing $\mathbf{REV} C(S^)$.
 (Here we assume the cost function is polynomially bounded.)

-In each of these settings, there is essentially a log lower bound on the profit competitiveness for any monotone pricing mechanism (implicit in [5]).
+In each of these settings, there is essentially a log lower bound on the profit competitiveness for any monotone pricing mechanism[5].
 Additionally, in the generalized auction setting, we show that proportional pricing is strictly weaker than monotone pricing (independent of truthfulness).
-We give an instance that shows that no proportional pricing scheme can achieve profit within any finite factor of $\mathbf{REV} - O(1)C(S^)$.
+We give an instance that show that no proportional pricing scheme can achieve profit within any finite factor of $\mathbf{REV} - O(1)C(S^)$.
 This perhaps makes it more surprising that a truthful proportional pricing mechanism can be close to optimally competitive with $\mathbf{OPT} - h$.
 Overall, our results show that there exist proportional pricing schemes that compete with full profit extraction essentially as effectively as the best possible monotone pricing scheme.